 In September 2003, the Company granted 25,000 options each to a Board member and to a member of the Scientific Advisory Board for consulting services.
 The options were exercisable immediately at \$4.05 per share.
-These options were valued using the Black-Scholes option-pricing model based on a deemed fair market value of the Company's common stock of \$4.05 per share.
+These options were valued using the Black-Scholes option-pricing model based on a grant date fair value of the Company's common stock of \$2.44 per share.
 The Company recorded a \$122 charge to stock compensation expense in 2003 related to these awards.